PayFabric/Portal/PayFabric/Sections/Gateway Configuration.md

 | StoreID              | This is the Store identifier obtained from Moneris |
 | APIToken             | This is the API Token value obtained from Moneris |

-Note: for Canadian currency only.
+Note: For Canadian currency only.

 ## Forte